apokali/lectures/README.md

 # lectures
-Some notes of courses I've taken.
+Notes of some courses I've taken.
 They will be updaded regularly.

+# Notes
+AFM 372
+STAT 231